• Skip to primary navigation

 Ingredient Notes

-stone ground mustard – You can actually substitute any kind of mustard you like, except a honey mustard, for this recipe.
-I like a stone ground mustard for St. Patrick’s day eggs, though, because it gives the them a more earthy texture.
+stone ground mustard – You can actually substitute any kind of mustard you like, except honey mustard, for this recipe.
+I like stone-ground mustard for St. Patrick’s day eggs, though, because it gives them a more earthy texture.

 cherry tomatoes – Find orange/yellow ones so the garnishes are traditional orange and green colors.
 (I know deviled eggs aren’t a traditional Irish recipe… we’re just going for traditional colors here).